James Meredith: Challenge to the University

 Nobody handpicked me...I believed, and believe now, that I have a Divine Responsibility...
 I am familiar with the probable difficulties involved in such a move as I am undertaking and I am fully prepared to pursue it all the way to a degree from the University of Mississippi.

 He was twice denied admission.
 During this time, he was advised by Medgar Evers, who was head of the state chapter of the National Association for the Advancement of Colored People (NAACP).

 On May 31, 1961, Meredith, with backing of the NAACP Legal Defense and Educational Fund, filed suit in the U.S. District Court for the Southern District of Mississippi, alleging that the university had rejected him only because of his race, as he had a highly successful record of military service and academic courses.
+Constance Baker Motley represented Meredith.
 The case went through many hearings, after which the United States Court of Appeals for the Fifth Circuit ruled that Meredith had the right to be admitted to the state school.
 The state appealed to the U.S. Supreme Court, which supported the ruling of the appeals court.

-On September 13, 1962, the District Court entered an injunction directing the members of the Board of Trustees and the officials of the University to register Meredith.
+On September 13, 1962, the District Court entered an injunction directing the members of the Board of Trustees and the officials of the university to register Meredith.
 The Democratic Governor of Mississippi, Ross Barnett, declared "no school will be integrated in Mississippi while I am your governor".
 The state legislature quickly created a plan.
 They passed a law that denied admission to any person "who has a crime of moral turpitude against him" or who had been convicted of any felony offense or not pardoned.
 The same day it became law, Meredith was accused and convicted of "false voter registration," in absentia, in Jackson County.
 The conviction against Meredith was trumped up: Meredith both owned land in northern Mississippi and was registered to vote in Jackson, where he lived.
 "Later the clerk testified that Meredith was qualified to register and vote in Jackson [where he was registered]."